-Omni is equipped and experienced to deliver all types of audio/video (A/V) translation projects, from training videos to corporate presentations, in all the major languages of the world.
+Omni is equipped and experienced to deliver all types of video and Voice (A/V) translation projects, from training videos to corporate presentations, in all the major languages of the world.

 We offer turnkey production, moving your creation step-by-step, from expert translation to final cut in our fully-digital production suite.
 Our narrators and engineers understand the complexities inherent to the development of a foreign language program.
 Combine that with our extensive native speaker voice-over library and you can see why so many companies entrust Omni with their foreign-language A/V requirements.

 For your A/V projects, Omni provides foreign language narration, dubbing, subtitling, closed captioning, and graphic localization.
 You can visit Omni's YouTube Page to see some samples of these.

 Our extensive library of professional native- Audio Translation Services covers a wide range of languages, dialects, and areas of specialization.
 All recordings are produced digitally and managed by experienced sound professionals.
 Our language experts verify recordings, making sure that tone and inflection are appropriate, and that the overall vocal quality meets the project requirements.
 We can deliver audio files in any format (.mp3, .wav, .aif, etc.) on just about any media.

 There are essentially two methods for creating a foreign language video depending on whether the audio track is replaced (dubbing) or not (subtitling/closed captioning).
 Although both methods can convey your message to a foreign audience, they are fundamentally different.
 The cost savings of subtitling must be carefully weighed against the much greater effectiveness of dubbing.

 Dubbing with Lip-Synch (click for a sample)